naftalyava/naftalyava.github.io/_posts/2022-06-10-network-booting-using-ipxe-with-dhcp-proxy.md

+---
+title:  "Network Booting Using iPXE With DHCP Proxy"
+layout: post
+---

 In this short post I am going to explain how to setup an iPXE server with a DHCP proxy, meaning you will not need to configure anything on the existing DHCP server you have on the network.
 This comes especially handy when you can't control/modify the existing DHCP server.

 Lets dive into the setup instructions.
 In case you will want to understand a bit more how it all works, I will be uploading a youtube video which explains the configuration provided in this post.